How to Boot Raspberry Pi from USB without SD Card

 I flashed Raspberry Pi OS to a USB stick (just like I would with an SD card), plugged it into the Pi 3B's USB port, and removed the SD card.
 When I powered the Pi back on, it booted straight from USB.
 No more SD cards needed!

 If you're using a Raspberry Pi 3B+, you're in luck.
 USB boot is already enabled from the factory.
 That means you don't need to tweak any config files or run terminal commands.
-You just flash the OS to a USB drive and can boot raspberry from USB immediately.
+You just flash the OS to a USB drive and can boot from USB Raspberry Pi 3 immediately.
+The Pi 3B+ includes factory-enabled USB boot support, making Raspberry Pi 3 boot from USB without SD card.

 Here's exactly what I did using Raspberry Pi Imager: